ksindi/managers-playbook/README.md

 This is a collection of heuristics I've learned from my own experience and from other managers.
 It's meant to be a living document.
 I try to keep it short and to the point.

-Management is a set skills that can be learned and improved upon.
-It's not a natural talent that some people are born with.
-It's not a personality trait.
-It's not a title.

 This is mostly advice for people starting their career as a manager.
 It's also useful for experienced managers who want to improve their skills.

 ## What makes a great engineering manager?